Hamilton takes advantage of Vettel’s crash, wins Singapore Grand Prix

-Lewis Hamilton profited from the chaos to win the Singapore Grand Prix and extend his championship lead to 28 points on Sunday as title rival Sebastian Vettel lost huge ground after crashing out on the first lap.
+Lewis Hamilton had been worried about how many points he would lose to Sebastian Vettel at the Singapore Grand Prix.
+It was supposed to be a damage limitation exercise for Mercedes after a poor performance in qualifying.

+Instead, Hamilton took a significant stride toward the world title after winning Sunday's race from fifth place on the grid.

-Red Bull's Daniel Ricciardo prevented a Mercedes 1-2 by finishing ahead of Valtteri Bottas, who placed third.
+Red Bull's Daniel Ricciardo prevented a Mercedes 1-2 by finishing ahead of Valtteri Bottas.
+Fourth place went to Toro Rosso's Carlos Sainz Jr. — a career best for the Spanish driver.

-Vettel can have little complaint as he seemed to cause the first-turn mayhem, despite starting from pole position.
-The crash caused a domino effect, taking out Vettel's Ferrari teammate Kimi Raikkonen, Red Bull's Max Verstappen and McLaren's Fernando Alonso.
+Vettel made one of the worst starts of his distinguished career, throwing away pole position as he recklessly caused a crash heading into the first corner.
+The Ferrari driver took three others out with him — and critically none was a Mercedes.

+Instead of moving ahead of Hamilton in their enthralling title battle, Vettel now trails him by 28 points with six races left.

-Having started from fifth, on one of the toughest tracks in Formula One for overtaking, Hamilton could not believe his luck.
-The field opened up perfectly for the British driver to seal his third straight win, seventh of the season and 60th overall.
+On one of the toughest tracks in Formula One for overtaking, Hamilton would have been pleased with a podium finish.

+Instead, the field opened up perfectly for the British driver to seal his third straight win, seventh of the season and 60th overall.

 "I capitalized on the incident," Hamilton said.
 "Who could have known that would happen?"

-Vettel took pole with a super performance in qualifying, but his form deserted him in the rain.

-Following a massive downpour several hours beforehand, more heavy showers soaked the Marina Bay circuit just before the race which started 8 p.m. local time (1200 GMT).
+Following a massive downpour several hours beforehand, more heavy showers soaked the circuit just before the race which started 8 p.m. local time (1200 GMT).

-The treacherous conditions might have made Vettel a bit nervous, even on a track where he holds the record with four wins.

-After a hesitant start, the four-time F1 champion veered hastily left as he tried to counter Verstappen's strong start.
+After a hesitant start, Vettel veered hastily left as he tried to counter Verstappen's strong start.
 It was a needless move so early on, and squeezed Verstappen and Raikkonen for room, causing them to collide on the inside.

-Vettel's recklessness was even more pointless, because Raikkonen is his teammate and Verstappen is not close to being in the title race.
+Vettel's recklessness was even more pointless, because Verstappen is not in the title race.

-Raikkonen's wobbling car then tagged Vettel's before spinning across the track, careering spectacularly into Verstappen and Alonso.
+Raikkonen's wobbling car tagged Vettel's before spinning across the track, careering spectacularly into Verstappen and Alonso.

 "I watched the chaos unfold in front of me.
-It was probably good that I had a bad start," Ricciardo said.
+It was probably good that I had a bad start," said Ricciardo, who has seven podiums in the past 10 races.
 "It gave me time to see what would happen."

-Stewards summoned Vettel, Raikkonen and Verstappen to a meeting after the race.
-But no driver was deemed responsible and no further action was taken.
+Stewards summoned Vettel, Raikkonen and Verstappen to a meeting after the race, but no further action was taken.

-Hamilton stayed left, picking his spot, avoiding any danger as he moved into the lead.
+Hamilton stayed left, picking his spot, and avoiding any danger as he moved into the lead.

 "I saw this commotion happening," Hamilton said.
 "Then it was all about managing the tires."